 Discover Origins of Public Health Policies and Initiatives

-UNRIVALLED DEPTH OF COVERAGE ON EVOLUTION OF PUBLIC HEALTH
+UNRIVALED DEPTH OF COVERAGE ON EVOLUTION OF PUBLIC HEALTH

 New York Academy of Medicine

-- The Library of Social and Economic Aspects of Medicine from Michael M. Davis: a unique collection of materials reflecting the work of one of the most prominent individuals in the fight for a national health care plan.
+- The Library of Social and Economic Aspects of Medicine from Michael M. Davis: a unique collection of materials reflecting the work of one of the most prominent individuals in the fight for a national health care policy.

 - The Committee on Public Health of the New York Academy of Medicine: Correspondence, Reports, and Documents: documentation of the medical history of America’s most populous city, serving as a national and international data bank for the committee’s work.